 Can you see a copy of the home's contract and terms and conditions?

 Can you stay for a trial period?

 What happens if you're unhappy with the home after moving in?

 Are valuables covered by the home's insurance?

 What are the terms for keeping the room if you have to go into hospital?

 Are the notice conditions to terminate the contract reasonable?

 What are the home's fees?

 Is it clear how the fees are structured, calculated and collected?

 Is a deposit or advance payment required?
 Are fees reviewed each year?
+If it's a nursing home, are NHS-funded nursing care payments accounted for in the fee structure?
 Are any extra items or services not covered by the basic fees clearly identified and accounted for?
-Are any fees payable after a resident's death? a ind complaints Are you encouraged to give feedback?
+Are any fees payable after a resident's death?
+Feedback and complaints Are you encouraged to give feedback?
 Is the complaints procedure readily available?
 Are families encouraged to be involved in the life of the home?
 Is the manager available and approachable?
 Can staff explain the procedures if there are serious incidents, complaints or safeguarding concerns?

-Making the move

-Let people know you're moving
+Making the move Let people know you're moving

-- ☐ Before you move, think about who'll need to know you've moved into a care home.

-- ☐ You should let the following know:
+Before you move, think about who'll need to know you've moved into a care home.
+In particular, you should let the following know:

 - your GP

 - any support or care service providers

 - the local council (for Council Tax etc.)

+- any relevant benefit department for benefits you receive for example, Pension Credit

 - TV Licensing

 - your bank

-- any relevant benefit department for benefits you receive - for example, Pension Credit

-- Electoral Register